isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-interior-doors/index.md

 However, cleaning a door painted by the Diamond Brite Paint 80000 is easy because all you need is water and some soap.

 Thankfully, you can easily clean such stains without ever damaging the paint.
 If you settled for this product as your paint of choice, ensure to prepare the door carefully before applying.
 Such preparation involves acts like thorough sanding.
 The application is easy since all you need is a brush and roller.
 It is highly resistant to moisture and humid environments.
-Pros:
-- Easy to clean
-- It is a gloss paint
-- Resists moisture
+Pros: - Easy to clean - It is a gloss paint - Resists moisture

-Cons:
-- Needs some bit of preparation (sanding) before you apply it
+Cons: - Needs some bit of preparation (sanding) before you apply it

+> See Also: > Paint Roller Cover for Interior Walls

 ###  [4.
 Rust-Oleum 7798502](https://www.amazon.com/dp/B0030DB2LK/?tag=p-policy-20)